Fox's Book of Martyrs

 Tobias

-Steffick was remarkable for his affability and
+Steffick was remarkable for his affability and serenity of temper.

-was perfectly resigned to his fate, and a few minutes before his death spoke in
+He was perfectly resigned to his fate, and a

-life, many favors from God; ought I not therefore cheerfully to take one bitter
+received, during the whole course of my life, many favors from God; ought I not

-cup, when He thinks proper to present it?
-Or rather, ought I not to rejoice
+therefore cheerfully to take one bitter cup, when He thinks proper to present

-that it is his will I should give up a corrupted life for that of
+it?
+Or rather, ought I not to rejoice that it is his will I should give up a

 Dr.

-Jessenius, an able student of physic, was accused of having spoken
+Jessenius, an able student of physic, was accused of

-he had his tongue cut out; for the second he was beheaded; and for the third,
+the first accusation he had his tongue cut out; for the second he was beheaded; and for the third, and last, he was quartered, and the respective parts exposed on poles.

 Christopher